A winter walk to blow away the cobwebs

 The Whitelady waterfall can be reached by three routes all of which can be turned into a circular walk by taking a different route back to the entrance.

-The short and steep path has over 200 steps, so if you are planning on taking this route you might want to go down the steps to the waterfall rather than up.
-Admire the views that open up as the leaves fall from the trees and listen out for the crashing of the river Burn as it joins the river Lyd creating the Whitelady waterfall.
+The yellow zig zag trail has over 200 steps, so if you are planning on taking this route you might want to go down the steps to the waterfall rather than up.
+On your way you can admire the views that open up as the leaves fall from the trees and listen out for the crashing of the river Burn as it tumbles down Whitelady Waterfall to join the Lyd almost 30 meters below.

-The long and easy path, as the name suggests, takes a longer route to the waterfall with no steps.
+The other yellow trail takes a longer route to the waterfall with no steps.
 The path meets the river Lyd and follows it up stream to the waterfall; look out for river birds such as dipper and grey wagtail.
 Along the way have a peep into the old mine shaft, it is believed to be an exploratory working for copper and is the longest shaft in the gorge.
 It is barred with a gate to keep people out but allow other residents in.
-Due to the conditions in the shaft, which stays dry and at a relatively constant temperature, it provides a safe habitat for a number of bat species.
+Due to the conditions in the shaft, which stays dry and at a relatively constant temperature, it provides a safe habitat for both the greater and lesser horseshoe bat, which are nationally rare having seriously declined in numbers in previous years.

-The waterfall can also be reached via the old railway track which links up with the long and easy path.
+The waterfall can also be reached via the railway path which links up with the yellow trail.
 The railway played a big role in putting Lydford Gorge on the map, bringing visitors from cities such as Plymouth and Exeter quicker and cheaper than ever before.
-At the end of the old railway track is a bird hide, a great place to rest and look out for woodland birds such as the beautiful nuthatch and great spotted woodpecker.
+At the end of the railway path is a bird hide, a great place to rest and look out for woodland birds such as the beautiful nuthatch and great spotted woodpecker.